elusivecodes/fQuery/README.md

 **Show**

-Display each hidden element.
+Display each hidden node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.show(nodes);